vedranaa/cp_prototype/week2/A_assignments.md

 A note about terminology.
 The terms *program* and *code* are sometimes used interchangebly.
 However, the term *program* implies a complete, usualy larger, set of commands to preform a specific task.
 The term *code* refers to any text written in a programming language.
 Yet another related term is *script* which is used for a smaller sequence of commands.
 Furthermore, a term for a file containing commands in Python is a *module*.

 Similary, term *coding* describes the act of writing code.
-The term *programing* is describes a broader process involving problem-solving, designing the solution, writing the code, and preforming tests.
+The term *progrmaming* encompasses more than coding.
+Programming involves problem-solving, designing the solution, writing the code, and preforming tests.

 ## Assignment